Kasautii Zindagii Kay (2001 TV series)

 Kasautii Zindagii Kay is an Indian Hindi-language romantic drama television series produced by Ekta Kapoor's Balaji Telefilms on StarPlus.
 The show starred Shweta Tiwari, Cezanne Khan, Ronit Roy, and Urvashi Dholakia.
 The show aired from 29 October 2001 to 28 February 2008.
-Kasautii Zindagii Kay was one of the longest-running Indian television series.
+Kasautii Zindagii Kay is one of the longest-running Indian television soap operas.
 The entire series is digitally available on Disney+ Hotstar.

 Plot

 Anurag and Prerna fall in love, but fate repeatedly separates them.
 Komolika and Rishabh Bajaj play a vital catalyst in the story.
 Spanning eighty years, the story revolves around Anurag, Prerna and their children, Prem and Sneha, and eventually their grandchildren.